Australian theme parks with a variety of rides and a carnival atmosphere are a particular attraction for the young and the young at heart.

 New South Wales

-Sydney used to have Australia's Wonderland, later renamed Wonderland Sydney, not too far west from Sydney city centre.
+Sydney used to have Australia's Wonderland, later renamed Wonderland Sydney, not too far west from Sydney city center.
 Wonderland closed in 2004 and in its place has arisen an industrial park.

 Old Sydney Town, a historical theme park on the Old Pacific Highway north of Sydney, closed in January 2003.